 6. That’s it!

-We’ve oversimplified the installation for GTM but compared to software development and data science, this is something we believe many businesses can do.
-However, if you’d rather someone else do it or need help, feel free to reach to our Uplancer team for help!
+We’ve oversimplified the installation for GTM, but compared to software development and data science, many businesses can do it.
+However, if you’d rather someone else do it or need help, feel free to contact our Uplancer team for help!

-*Pro Tip: when using Google Tag Manager, you’ll want to avoid duplicating the GA script and running it twice.
+*Pro Tip: when using Google Tag Manager, you’ll want to avoid duplicating and running the GA script twice.
 Your GTM code script should already include your Google Analytics script.
 Therefore, you can remove the duplicate GA script generated from here.

 The Bottom Line / TLDR